 The A330 benefits from the advanced Airbus cockpit design, which receives high marks from the thousands of pilots who fly Airbus aircraft daily.
-Cockpits across the Airbus product line are highly similar, and at their heart is the fly-by-wire system, whose digital electronic flight controls improve handling and stability while reducing pilot workload.
+Cockpits across the company’s product line, from the smaller A320 Family to widebody A330, A350 XWB and A380 are highly similar, and at their heart is the fly-by-wire system, whose digital electronic flight controls improve handling and stability while reducing pilot workload.

 Orders & deliveries

 - With more than 1,600 total bookings since its launch by Airbus, the A330 is a global success

 - The A330’s top 10 customers have ordered this highly-reliable jetliner an average of 8.5 times